polarbear333/DSA-leetcode/notes/Distributed Systems/Memory Management & Optimization.md

 1. **Simplicity**: The Serial GC is straightforward to implement and understand, making it an ideal choice for beginners or smaller applications.
 2. **Low Overhead**: The algorithm has lower CPU and memory overhead compared to more complex GC algorithms, making it suitable for resource-constrained environments.
 3. **Predictable Pauses**: As a stop-the-world collector, the Serial GC provides predictable pauses during garbage collection, allowing for better control over the application behavior.
-4. **Single-threaded Execution:** The Serial GC performs garbage collection using a single thread, ensuring **determinism** and avoiding potential multi-threading issues.
+4. **Single-threaded Execution:** The Serial GC performs garbage collection using a single thread, ensuring more **determinism** and avoiding potential multi-threading issues.
+(Note: Java's implementation of GC is not deterministic)

 **Cons**:
 1. **Longer Pause Times:**  The stop-the-world nature of the Serial GC can result in longer pause times, causing interruptions in application responsiveness for larger heaps or memory-intensive applications.